A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 By Road: A state highway connects this place with Jamnagar and Okha.
 Luxury coaches are available from Dwarka to other important cities of Gujarat.

 By Air: Nearest airport is Jamnagar, from where flights for Mumbai can be taken.

 Where to Stay in Dwarka:

-Dwarka has every kind of hotels which serves the demand of every kind of tourists.
-Hotels in Dwarka range from budget hotels to cheap hotels.
-These hotels in Dwarka provide almost all facilities that ensure tourist to have a comfortable stay.
+Dwarka has every kind of hotel which serves the demand of every kind of tourist.
+Hotels in Dwarka range from budget hotels to lavish hotels.
+These hotels in Dwarka provide almost all facilities that ensure tourists a comfortable stay.

 The narrow street of Dwarka is lined on both the sides by vendors selling seashells, local crafts, photos of deities, cassettes, coconuts and other refreshments.

 Caper Travel India offers a wide range of India Tour Packages.
 For more details, send us your query.